weaming/download-twitter-resources/README.md

 # Download twitter resources

-Download tweet images and videos
+Download tweet images and videos.
+Run threads which has a event loop to download resources asynchronously.

 ```
 pip3 install download-twitter-resources